310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Madara %}
 Ahaha, that’s just like you.
-If you’ve loved it for that long, then it means it’s something you *truly* love.
+If you’ve loved it for thaaat long, then it means it’s something you *truly* love.

-Kids tend to be interested in just about anything, but after they’ve grown older, they just end up thinking, *“Why did I even like that?”* for most of those interests.
+Kids tend to be interested in just about aaanything, but after they’ve grown older, they just end up thinking, *“Why did I even like that?”* for most of those interests.

 Like, Anzu-san used to love cicadas and stuff — would even try and grab one.

-But the other day, when I showed her a drone beetle I found, she just stared at me with this offended look.[^5]
+Buuut the other day, when I showed her a drone beetle I found, she just stared at me with this offended look.[^5]

 The older she grows, the less curious she gets…!
 A true shame!

-But anyway… so your buddy is your Super Sentai figurines, huh?
+But anyway… sooo your buddy is your Super Sentai figurines, huh?
 {% endbubble %}

 {% bubble Chiaki %}